hongggweiii/market-feed/README.md

-# Market Nodes
+# MarketNodes

-QuantForge is a comprehensive backend engineering project which serves as a learning laboratory for exploring complex distributed systems, high-throughput data pipelines, and advanced microservice architecture.
+Market Nodes is a comprehensive backend engineering project which serves as a learning laboratory for exploring complex distributed systems, high-throughput data pipelines, and advanced microservice architecture.
 This project aims to tackle concurrency management, strict state synchronisation, event-driven messaging and high speed inter-service communication.

 ## The Core Microservices